SSWConsulting/SSW.Roles/development.md

 ### Principal Software Engineer

-- Recognised as a expert in at least one technical area
+- Recognised as an expert in at least one technical area
 - Comfortable providing advice in their specialist areas
 - Retains expertise and thought leadership through a mix of
   - attaining certification
-  - preenting at User Groups, conferences and other events
+  - presenting at User Groups, conferences and other events
   - community engagement
   - being an MVP